Watermelon is our #2 food choice for men

 In addition, although the nutrients in watermelon improve a man’s ability to achieve an erection, it isn’t fully understood just how much watermelon would be required in order for the eater of this summer fruit to appreciate a “viagra-like” effect.

-In addition to citrulline, watermelon benefits include lycopene.
-Did you know that it’s one of the finest sources of lycopene, a carotenoid extremely beneficial to cardiovascular health?
 This is, of course, beneficial to both sexes.
 After all, we all need good cardiovascular health to keep the blood pumping and achieve sexual climax.
-But studies show that increased intake of lycopene may prevent prostate cancer.
+But studies show that increased intake of lycopene may prevent prostate cancer, making it a more important nutrient for men than for women.

 Watermelon benefits for men include the fact that this low-calorie food is a source of vitamin A. This indicates that watermelon has benefits for skin, since vitamin A is said to encourage collagen growth.

-This is, of course a benefit of watermelon for women as well as men, as is the fact that studies indicate the fruit may be helpful for relieving muscle soreness and reducing inflammation.
+The skin benefits of watermelon offer a nutritional boost for women as well as men, as is the fact that studies indicate the fruit may be helpful for relieving muscle soreness and reducing inflammation.
 Another great reason for everyone to eat more watermelon!

 Watermelon seeds benefits for men